 Choose a Business Structure

-Choosing the right business structure is an important decision that will affect how your business operates, how taxes are paid, and the level of personal liability you may have.
+Choosing between S corporation vs C corporation for the right business structure is an important decision that will affect how your business operates, how taxes are paid, and the level of personal liability you may have.
 The most common business structures include sole proprietorships, partnerships, LLCs, and corporations.
 Each structure has its own benefits and drawbacks, so it’s important to carefully consider your options and consult with a legal or financial professional.

 Factors to consider include the level of control you want over the business, the potential for liability, and the tax implications.
 By choosing the right business structure, you can set yourself up for success and ensure your business is legally and financially protected.